ittykeys/ittykeys/README.md

 # 🤘 IttyKeys!
 Who?

-**Attention deficit Python hater | Autistic backend wrangler | Noise (Music-ish) Producer**
+**Attention deficit Python hater | Autistic backend wrangler | Noise (music-ish) producer**

 Always taking on new challenges, as long as it's not Python.
-You'll find me in my studio making noise or dealing with my headaches (IT projects).
+You'll find me in my studio making noise or dealing with my headaches (projects).

 ---

 ## (Tool) Box

-- **Languages:** Swedish, English, Perl, C, PHP, Java and more (really anything except Python)
+- **Languages:** Swedish, English, Perl, C, PHP, Java, JavaScript and more (really anything except Python)
 - **DevOps:** Automation, CI/CD, network and other infrastructure that needs wrangling
 - **Stack:** Whatever I currently feel is the least bloated
 - **For noise:** FL Studio since 1999, sometimes Ardour